 A few days ago a video of a woman who wore shorts to the market went viral.
 In an ideal society, that would be a ridiculous opening line.
 In Nigeria and many other parts of the world, it is reality.
-This incident sparked a discussion on social media that provided an insight to how cultural a lot of body policing is in Nigeria.
-Unfortunately, many Nigerian women were forced to relive their own sordid harassment experiences online while reading tone-deaf opinions from – not just men , but women as well.
+This incident sparked a discussion on social media that provided an insight into how cultural a lot of body policing is in Nigeria.
+Unfortunately, many Nigerian women were forced to relive their own sordid harassment experiences online while reading tone-deaf opinions from – not just men, but women as well.
 How dare she decide what to put on her own body?
 Sacrilegious.

 Today, there’s an uproar about Chloe Bailey’s videos, misogynistic impassioned rants about what she should and shouldn’t be doing with her body.
 The internet is in shambles because a woman chose to express herself as she saw fit.